OpenEvalProject/evals/manuscripts/elife-15983/v2/manuscript.md

 In summary, the levels of Gcm and Fra are crucial for the initiation of glia migration.

-## Gcm affects migration independently of its role as a fate determinant
+### Gcm affects migration independently of its role as a fate determinant

 The glial to neuron conversion described in gcm mutant flies prompted us to ask whether this defect could impact the glial migratory process indirectly (Hosoya et al., 1995; Vincent et al., 1996; Jones et al., 1995; Bernardoni et al., 1997).
 We inspected the rate of glia to neuron conversion in gcm KD wings by using the anti-Elav antibody, which specifically recognizes neurons at the analyzed stages (Figure 5—figure supplement 1a–b’’ gcm KD).
 Only a minor fraction of the wings contains converted cells and only a few cells are converted into neurons, strongly suggesting that fate conversion is not the cause of the altered MI (on average, 14% of the gcm KD wings show up to 10 Repo/Elav double-positive cells along the L1 nerve, >15 wings were analyzed per genotype; none were observed in wild-type wings).
 In addition, we restrained our analysis to gcm KD wings that do not show Repo/Elav positive cells and still found a strong delay in migration (MI = 45%).

 These data strongly suggest that the glial migration phenotype observed in gcm mutant animals is not due to its early requirement in glial cell determination, but specific to cell migration.

-## Gcm affects migration independently of glial cell number
+### Gcm affects migration independently of glial cell number

-Another cause for the migratory phenotype observed in the
+Another cause for the migratory phenotype observed in the gcm mutant wings might be the control exerted by Gcm on the total number of glial cells.
+It is indeed plausible that the number of cells in the collective somehow affects the mechanical forces that control migration efficiency, for example through the amount of chemoattractant receptor.
+The number of Repo-positive cells in gcm LOF and KD backgrounds is indeed lower than that in the wild-type glial chain and, accordingly, gcm GOF wings contain supernumerary glial cells (Figure 5a, light brown, dark brown and pink columns, respectively).

 ![Figure 5.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig5-v2.jpg)

-**Figure 5.:** (a) Bar chart showing the numbers of L1 glial nuclei in the various genotypes. (b) MI in the various genotypes, calculated using the membrane GFP transgenic line.DOI: http://dx.doi.org/10.7554/eLife.15983.01310.7554/eLife.15983.014Figure 5—source data 1.gcm on glia migration are independent of any change in the number of repo+ cells.This file contains underlying raw data for Figure 5.DOI: http://dx.doi.org/10.7554/eLife.15983.014
+**Figure 5.:** (a) Bar chart showing the numbers of L1 glial nuclei in the various genotypes. (b) MI in the various genotypes, calculated using the membrane GFP transgenic line.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig5-figsupp1-v2.jpg)

-**Figure 5—figure supplement 1.:** gcm migratory phenotype.(a–a”) gcm>GFP/+ and (b–b”) gcm>GFP/+;UAS-gcm-RNAi/+ 17 hAPF wings immunolabeled with anti-Elav (neuronal nuclei in blue) and anti-Repo (glial nuclei in red).
+**Figure 5—figure supplement 1.:** (a–a”) gcm>GFP/+ and (b–b”) gcm>GFP/+;UAS-gcm-RNAi/+ 17 hAPF wings immunolabeled with anti-Elav (neuronal nuclei in blue) and anti-Repo (glial nuclei in red).
 Note the glial cells converted into neurons (white arrowheads) in (b”). (c) Histogram showing the MI of the gcm KD wings containing a wild-type number of glial cells. (d, e) Histogram showing the MI of the indicated genotypes.
 Note that, for panel (e), a ubiquitously expressed temperature-sensitive Gal80 construct was used that represses Gal4 activity at 18°C. The animals for this experiment were kept at 18°C and shifted to 25°C as they reached the second larval instar.
-Scale bar: (a, b), 10 μm.DOI: http://dx.doi.org/10.7554/eLife.15983.015
+Scale bar: (a, b), 10 μm.

 To assess the impact of glial cell number in migration efficiency more directly, we analyzed wings that overexpress proteins promoting or repressing cell division.
 The exit from the cell cycle results from the timely inactivation of the Cyclin-dependent protein kinase (Cdk) and Cyclin E (Cyc E) complexes.
 On the one hand, String/Cdc25 encodes a phosphatase that triggers mitosis by activating the Cdc2 kinase, hence enabling cell proliferation (Edgar et al., 1994; Edgar and O'Farrell, 1989; Lasko, 2013).
 On the other hand, Dacapo functions as an inhibitor of the Cdk–Cyc E complex both in vivo and in vitro, ultimately leading to cell cycle arrest (de Nooij et al., 1996; Lane et al., 1996).
 First, we produced animals overexpressing String or Dacapo in glia (gcm>GFP) and verified that this induces a significant change in glial cell number compared to that present in control wings (Figure 5a, compare white column with columns with vertical and horizontal lines).
 Then, we analyzed the migration efficiency in both backgrounds and found that it is not affected (Figure 5b), even though the glial number increase induced by String overexpression and the decrease induced by Dacapo overexpression are comparable to those observed in gcm GOF and LOF, respectively.
 Finally, we found defective glia migration even in gcm KD wings containing a wild-type number of glial cells, in agreement with the above data (Figure 5—figure supplement 1c).

 Thus, the absolute number of glia does not affect migration efficiency, further corroborating the hypothesis that Gcm specifically affects this process.

-## gcm expression in blood cells does not affect glial migration
+### gcm expression in blood cells does not affect glial migration

 Another round of evidence supports the hypothesis that gcm expression in glia, as opposed to effects originating in other cells, is absolutely necessary for their migration .
 It is already known that gcm is also expressed in hemocytes (Bernardoni et al., 1997; Bataillé et al., 2005; Waltzer et al., 2010).
 So, we checked whether the severe migratory delay is specific to reducing the amount of gcm in glia or in hemocytes.
 To clarify this, we used an independent hemocyte driver, collagen-Gal4, which is expressed in the embryonic hemocytes (Asha et al., 2003).
 We knocked downgcm in hemocytes (collagen-Gal4 crossed with the UAS-gcm-RNAi) and found no defect in glia migration (Figure 5—figure supplement 1d).
 Furthermore, as Gcm is only present embryonically in blood cells,we used a gcm-Gal4, tubulin-Gal80thermosensitive(ts) line to specifically knock down fra in glia after embryogenesis and confirmed that, in these conditions too, glia migration is affected (Figure 5—figure supplement 1e).

 Taken together, these data suggest that Fra and Gcm act cell autonomously in glial cells to control migration on the developing wing disc.

-## fra is a direct Gcm target
+### fra is a direct Gcm target

 The gene-expression profile of Fra and the observed genetic interaction between Fra and Gcm prompted us to ask whether Gcm acts on glia migration by inducing Fra expression directly.
-A DNA adenine methyltranferase identification (DAM ID) screen aimed at identifying the direct targets of Gcm does indeed suggest that this potent transcription factor may directly control the expression of genes involved in glia migration, including
+A DNA adenine methyltranferase identification (DAM ID) screen aimed at identifying the direct targets of Gcm does indeed suggest that this potent transcription factor may directly control the expression of genes involved in glia migration, including fra (Cattenoz et al., 2016).
+There are three canonical Gcm-binding sites (GBS) in the fra locus, two of which are located at the position of a strong DAM ID peak, which is indicative of Gcm binding (Figure 6a).
+To confirm this data, we assessed whether fra expression is activated by Gcm in Drosophila S2 cells.
+To do so, we built a GFP reporter under the control of the fra locus containing two GBSs (Figure 6a–a’). qRT PCR assays clearly show an increase in the GFP levels upon co-transfection of the reporter vector with the Gcm expression vector and this effect is dose dependent (Figure 6b, columns with a red color gradient).
+To further demonstrate that the effect of Gcm on fra is direct (Figure 6a’’), we showed that Gcm-dependent activation of the reporter is completely abolished upon mutagenesis of the two GBSs (Figure 6b, columns with a yellow color gradient).
+The levels of transfected Gcm were verified by qRT PCR and those of GFP were confirmed by Western blot assays (Figure 6—figure supplement 1a–c).

 ![Figure 6.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig6-v2.jpg)

-**Figure 6.:** fra is a direct Gcm target.(a) Schematic representation of the fra gene indicated in blue.
+**Figure 6.:** (a) Schematic representation of the fra gene indicated in blue.
 Lines indicate the introns, thin regions indicate the untranslated sequences, thick regions indicate the coding exons, pale blue arrowheads indicate the direction of transcription.
 GBSs are indicated in red, the black histogram above shows the gcm DAM ID peak at the indicated genomic coordinates. (a’) Represents the two GBSs that were amplified and put in front of the GFP reporter to generate a fra WT plasmid. (a”) The two GBSs were mutated in order to generate a fra Mut plasmid. (b) qRT-PCR analysis of the GFP levels using a WT (red) or a mutant reporter plasmid (yellow) upon co-transfection with increasing doses of the Gcm expression vector (reported as μg) (n=3). (c–e”’) Immunolabeling of gcm>GFP/+, gcm>gcm KD and gcm>gcm GOF wings at 28 hAPF using anti-22c10 (red), anti-Fra (gray) and anti-GFP (green).
 Note the reduced Fra levels in the gcm>gcm KD and the increased levels in the gcm>gcm GOF wings as compared to those in the gcm>GFP/+ wings (arrows). (f) Wing schematics: the blue rectangle indicates the region shown in (c–c”’) and (e–e”’), the black one, the region shown in (d–d”’) (g) MI of the indicated genotypes calculated using the membrane GFP transgenic line. (h–j) 28 hAPF wings from the indicated genotypes: control (gcm>GFP/+), gcm>gcm KD and rescue (gcm>gcm KD/fra GOF). (h) gcm>GFP/+ wing shows complete migration. (i) gcm>gcm KD wing shows incomplete migration (white bracket).
 Note that this is a composite image. (j) gcm>gcm KD/fra GOF wing showing complete migration.
-Scale bar: (c–e”), 10 μm; (h, j), 80 μm.DOI: http://dx.doi.org/10.7554/eLife.15983.016
+Scale bar: (c–e”), 10 μm; (h, j), 80 μm.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig6-figsupp1-v2.jpg)

-**Figure 6—figure supplement 1.:** fra as a direct Gcm target.(a) Western blot analysis on total protein extracts of transfected S2 cells showing the GFP levels from the fra-GFP reporter plasmid (representative Western Blot shows one out of a sample of three).
+**Figure 6—figure supplement 1.:** (a) Western blot analysis on total protein extracts of transfected S2 cells showing the GFP levels from the fra-GFP reporter plasmid (representative Western Blot shows one out of a sample of three).
 GFP levels increase upon increasing the dose of Gcm.
 Anti-GFP was used for Fra detection (lower part) and anti-β-gal (top part) as a loading control. (b) Similar assay upon using a mutated fra-GFP plasmid.
 This analysis confirms Fra as a direct target of Gcm. (c) Quantification of the Western blot shown in (a), the y-axis indicates the relative GFP levels, the x-axis indicates the amounts of Gcm expression vector in (μg) (n=3). (d–e”) Immunolabeling with anti-Fra in a gcm>gcm GOF 15 hAPF wing.
 The position of the high-magnification panels (e–e”) is highlighted by the dashed white rectangles in (d–d”).
 Protein levels are enhanced in panels (d–e”) as compared to those in (Figure 3m–n”). (f) Schematic of a wing displaying the region shown in (d–d”).
-Scale bar: 10 μm.DOI: http://dx.doi.org/10.7554/eLife.15983.017
+Scale bar: 10 μm.

 Finally, we complemented the in vitro data with two in vivo assays.
 First, we showed that Fra levels are affected in opposite direction in gcm LOF and GOF wings (Figure 6c–f).
 In gcm GOF wings, the levels of the Fra protein already increase by 15 hAPF, in agreement with the observed precocious initiation of migration (Figure 6—figure supplement 1d–f, compare with Figure 3l–o”).
 Second, we hypothesized that Fra may constitute an important target of Gcm in L1 glia migration and showed that overexpressing Fra in gcm KD wings is sufficient to completely reverse the migratory phenotype that results from gcm KD (Figure 6g, patterned dark blue and brown columns and Figure 6h–j).

 In summary, these data suggest that the role of the transcription factor in glial cell migration is through the direct activation of the of chemoattractant receptor, Fra; this in turn implies that an early fate determinant is also capable of directly controlling late developmental events through inducing the expression of cell-surface molecules in a dose dependent manner..

-## Role and expression of Netrins
+### Role and expression of Netrins

 The Fra receptor is known to signal through the two Netrin ligands to mediate cell signaling.
-To understand which of these ligands were involved in the molecular pathway controlling glial cell migration, we assayed migration in animals that were null mutants for the two netrins:
+To understand which of these ligands were involved in the molecular pathway controlling glial cell migration, we assayed migration in animals that were null mutants for the two netrins: NetAΔ or NetBΔ (Harris et al., 1996; Mitchell et al., 1996; Brankatschk and Dickson, 2006).
+In this experiments, we find that while NetAΔ mutant glia do not display a defective migratory index (Figure 7a, compare gray and blue columns), migration is significantly affected in NetBΔ mutant glia (Figure 7a, compare gray and red columns).

 ![Figure 7.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig7-v2.jpg)

 **Figure 7.:** (a) MI of the indicated genotypes.
-Histogram shows the MIs quantified for WT, for NetAor Δ NetB single mutant wings and for ΔNetAor ΔNetBTM NetAwings. (ΔNetBmyc b) NP4151-Gal4 driven GFP expression of NetB in a 19 hAPF wing.
+Histogram shows the MIs quantified for WT, for NetAΔ or NetBΔ single mutant wings and for NetAΔNetBTM or NetAΔNetBmyc wings. (b) NP4151-Gal4 driven GFP expression of NetB in a 19 hAPF wing.
 Proximal NetB expression as revealed by the GFP labeling (green).
 Anti-22C10 is in red. (c, d) Histograms representing the MI of the indicated genotypes. (e) NP4012-Gal4 driven GFP expression of NetA in a 20 hAPF wing.
 NetA is expressed in the wing epithelium as revealed by the profile of GFP (green).
 Anti-22C10 is in red. (f, g) Histograms representing the MI of the indicated genotypes.
 For this figure the MI was calculated by nuclear labeling.
-Scale bars: (b, e), 80 μm.DOI: http://dx.doi.org/10.7554/eLife.15983.01810.7554/eLife.15983.019Figure 7—source data 1.Netrins in glia migration.This file contains underlying raw data for Figure 7.DOI: http://dx.doi.org/10.7554/eLife.15983.019
+Scale bars: (b, e), 80 μm.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig7-figsupp1-v2.jpg)

-**Figure 7—figure supplement 1.:** (a–c) Graphs representing the MI of the indicated genotypes, calculated by nuclear labeling.DOI: http://dx.doi.org/10.7554/eLife.15983.020
+**Figure 7—figure supplement 1.:** (a–c) Graphs representing the MI of the indicated genotypes, calculated by nuclear labeling.

 ![Figure 7—figure supplement 2.](https://cdn.elifesciences.org/articles/15983/elife-15983-fig7-figsupp2-v2.jpg)

 **Figure 7—figure supplement 2.:** (a) Schematic of axonal bundles in a 10 hAPF wing, the green rectangle indicates the region shown in (b). (b) NP4151-Gal4-driven GFP expression of NetB in a 10 hAPF wing.
 Proximal NetB expression as revealed by the GFP labeling (green).
-Anti-22C10 is in red.DOI: http://dx.doi.org/10.7554/eLife.15983.021
+Anti-22C10 is in red.

 As it has long been known that Netrins can elicit short-range attraction at the Drosophila embryonic midline (Harris et al., 1996; Mitchell et al., 1996; Brankatschk and Dickson, 2006), we next checked whether NetB could act in a similar manner in the migrating L1 glia.
 For this purpose, we used a transgenic line that does not express NetA and that only expresses the wild type or the membrane-tethered form of NetB, which is incapable of signal transduction (Brankatschk and Dickson, 2006).
 The lines NetAΔ NetBTM and NetAΔ NetB had been obtained through homologous recombination and hence express the modified or the wild-type NetB protein at near endogenous levels.
 Glia migration was found to be comparable to that of wild-type glia in NetAΔ NetB/Y wings, whereas it is delayed in NetAΔ NetBTM/Y wings.
 This suggests that NetB must be secreted for proper glia migration to occur (Figure 7a, compare light and dark purple columns) implying that the NetB ligand functions as a long-range guiding cue for the receptor Fra that is expressed in glial cells.